Year 4

 Class 10 - Miss Entwistle teaches in Class 10.

-OUR CURRICULUM FOR THE SUMMER TERM:
+OUR CURRICULUM FOR THE AUTUMN TERM:

 ENGLISH